No, we’re not talking about War, Speed, or Egyptian Rat Screw.

 - Our favorite two-player card games

-- The best components of each game
+- The best components of each card game

-- Other versions of the game
+- Other versions of the card games

 I love it so much I don’t even mind when I die and come back as a ghost and get to torture Bryan.
 Also, how can you resist a company with this marketing plan?
 Absolutely brilliant.
 It combines all our favorite things.